Multimodal-Intelligence-Lab-MIL/DeHATE/README.md

 Due to copyright and platform restrictions, we’re unable to share the original video files directly.
 For the public version of the DeHATE dataset, we provide only the video IDs, which can be used to identify and retrieve the videos from TikTok and BitChute.
 To download videos from BitChute, you can use the `get_bitchute_video.py` script.
 For TikTok, please use the official TikTok API, available at [https://developers.tiktok.com/](https://developers.tiktok.com/).
 Please note that some videos may be removed by the platforms for violating content policies.
-If you have trouble accessing certain videos or need help, feel free to contact [yuchen.zhang@essex.ac.uk](mailto:yuchen.zhang@essex.ac.uk) for support.
+If you have trouble accessing certain videos or need help, feel free to contact [mmi.lab.uk@gmail.com](mailto:mmi.lab.uk@gmail.com) or [yuchen.zhang@essex.ac.uk](mailto:yuchen.zhang@essex.ac.uk) for support.

 Run the following script: